Stocks rally as electronics get a tariff break

 On the face of it, the exemption of 20 product types accounting for 23% of U.S. imports from China was a boon to manufacturers.

-However, the uncertainty was still exerting downward pressure on the dollar and U.S. government bonds, and the off-again, on-again trade policy gyrations have left investors confused and analysts bearish on the long run.
+But the news only gave a modicum of help to U.S. government bonds trying to recover from the bruising they suffered last week, and the dollar softened once more as the off-again, on-again trade policy gyrations left investors confused and analysts bearish on the long run.

 "I think the likelihood that deals get agreed and lead to lower tariffs down the road has grown a bit, and I feel relatively good about the news flow," said Samy Chaar, chief economist at Lombard Odier.